-15.2 stallGuard2 Update Rate and Filter
+14.2 StallGuard2 Update Rate and Filter

-The stallGuard2 measurement value SG_RESULT is updated with each full step of the motor.
-This is enough to safely detect a stall, because a stall always means the loss of four full steps.
-In a practical application, especially when using coolStep, a more precise measurement might be more important than an update for each fullstep because the mechanical load never changes instantaneously from one step to the next.
+The StallGuard2 measurement value SG is updated with each full step of the motor.
+This is enough to safely detect a stall because a stall always means the loss of four full steps.
+In a practical application, especially when using CoolStep, a more precise measurement might be more important than an update for each fullstep because the mechanical load never changes instantaneously from one step to the next.
 For these applications, the sfilt bit enables a filtering function over four load measurements.
 The filter should always be enabled when high-precision measurement is required.
 It compensates for variations in motor construction, for example due to misalignment of the phase A to phase B magnets.
-The filter should be disabled when rapid response to increasing load is required and for best results of sensorless homing using stallGuard.
+The filter should be disabled when rapid response to increasing load is required and for best results of sensorless homing using StallGuard.

-15.3 Detecting a Motor Stall
+14.3 Detecting a Motor Stall

-For best stall detection, work without stallGuard filtering (sfilt=0).
 To safely detect a motor stall the stall threshold must be determined using a specific SGT setting.
-Therefore, the maximum load needs to be determined, which the motor can drive without stalling.
-At the same time, monitor the SG_RESULT value at this load, e.g. some value within the range 0 to 100.
+Therefore, the maximum load needs to be determined the motor can drive without stalling.
+At the same time, monitor SG_RESULT at this load, e.g., some value within the range 0 to 100.
 The stall threshold should be a value safely within the operating limits, to allow for parameter stray.
-The response at an SGT setting at or near 0 gives some idea on the quality of the signal: Check the SG_RESULT value without load and with maximum load.
+The response at an SGT setting at or near 0 gives some idea on the quality of the signal: Check SG_RESULT without load and with maximum load.
 They should show a difference of at least 100 or a few 100, which shall be large compared to the offset.
 If you set the SGT value in a way, that a reading of 0 occurs at maximum motor load, the stall can be automatically detected by the motion controller to issue a motor stop.
 In the moment of the step resulting in a step loss, the lowest reading will be visible.
-After the step loss, the motor will vibrate and show a higher SG_RESULT reading.
+After the step loss, the motor will vibrate and show a higher SG reading.